9beach/mpv-config/README.md

 This script has two functionalities:

 1. Plays even in paused state when a new file is loaded.
-2. Shows OSC alwalys when an audio file is loaded.
+2. Shows OSC always when an audio file is loaded.

 ### finder-integration.lua

 This script provides two script messages:

-1. `reveal-in-finder` (`CTRL+f`/`META+f`) runs explorer.exe/Finder.app/Nautilus
-with playing file selected.
-If you want to see playing file in explorer.exe, it will help you.
+1. `reveal-in-finder` runs explorer.exe/Finder.app/Nautilus with playing file selected.
+If you want to reveal playing file in explorer.exe, it will help you.
-2. `touch-file` (`CTRL+x`/`META+x`) changes the mdate of playing file to current time.
+2. `touch-file` changes the mdate of playing file to current time.
 If you want to mark playing file to delete later or do something else with, it will help you.

-You can edit key binddings in `input.conf`.
+You can edit key bindings in `input.conf`.

 ### simple-playlist.lua